Instructor contact information

 • The lowest assignment grade will be dropped.

-There will be two midterm exams (worth 20% of the course grade each).
+There will be two midterm exams (worth 15% of the course grade each).
 Midterm exams will be taken in class during your normal in-class time.
-Each exam has a group (Wednesday) and individual (Friday) component.
 A practice exam will be released in D2L two weeks prior to the exam, with solutions to the practice exam released in D2L one week prior to the exam.
 Further details, resources, and instructions for each exam will be posted the week prior to the exam in D2L.

 • On the exam day, you will be given a randomly chosen subset of the previously released potential exam questions for your exam.

-• Individual midterm exams are closed book, closed notes.
+• Midterm exams are closed book, closed notes.

 • A formula sheet will be provided to use during the exam (also released with the potential midterm exam questions).

-• You will be allowed a calculator on the individual midterm exams.
+• You will be allowed a calculator on the midterm exams.

-• You will not be required to use Rstudio on the individual midterm exams.
+• You will not be required to use RStudio on the midterm exams.

 The individual final exam is a common hour exam.
 Understand that attending that common hour exam is part of your commitment when you enroll in the course.